EternityForest/EmberOS/README.md

 As a notable feature, the entire sketch partition is a Git repository, so you will be able to track changes to the system(A sane .gitignore is included).

+As another notable feature, the root filesystem uses BTRFS(Since the July 12 build), which allows us to compress things.
+BTRFS has a very high write amplification, so I don't suggest using it on SD cards in non-mostly-readonly configurations, however it should not be a problem for this.

+*Important: If you ever update the kernel, you have to run* `mkinitramfs -o /boot/initramfs-emberos.gz`

 See [Here](EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/) for info on how to do common stuff.